 How does wind affect SUP paddling speed?

 Wind is the single largest environmental factor affecting SUP speed.
-Headwinds of 10-15 mph can reduce your average speed by 20-30%.
-Tailwinds provide a smaller boost, roughly 10-15%, because the aerodynamic benefit of reduced frontal resistance is less efficient than the penalty of fighting it.
+In my own logged sessions, headwinds of 10-15 mph cost me 20-30% of my average speed.
+Tailwinds give back noticeably less, because the aerodynamic benefit of a reduced frontal profile is smaller than the penalty of fighting one while standing up.
+Pumped Up SUP puts the threshold where wind becomes noticeable at 9-12 mph and calls 16 mph and above a real challenge.
 For accurate speed benchmarking, paddle in conditions below 5 mph wind.

 Why is my SUP speed faster going one direction than the other?

 River current and wind direction are the most common causes.
-River currents of 1.5-2.5 mph add to your downstream speed and subtract from your upstream speed.
+On the American River at Fair Oaks I estimate the current at 1.5-2.5 mph, which adds to your downstream speed and subtracts from your upstream speed.
 Wind creates a similar asymmetry.
 On round-trip paddles, these effects partially cancel out in your overall average, but your per-segment speeds will vary dramatically.

 How do I track my SUP speed accurately?